Richard Lee McNair: Overview

-Final escape
+2006 prison escape

-First day

-On April 5, 2006, McNair escaped from a United States Penitentiary in Pollock, Louisiana.
+On April 5, 2006, McNair escaped from the United States Penitentiary in Pollock, Louisiana.
 McNair's duties in prison included work in a manufacturing area, where he would repair old, torn mailbags.
 He held this position for several months, throughout which McNair plotted his escape.
-McNair escaped by hiding himself in a specially-constructed "escape pod" (which included a breathing tube), which was buried under a pile of mailbags.
+McNair escaped by hiding himself in a specially constructed "escape pod" (which included a breathing tube), which was buried under a pile of mailbags.
 The pallet was shrink-wrapped and forklifted to a nearby warehouse outside of the prison fence.
 After prison staff delivered McNair's pallet and went for lunch, McNair cut himself out of his "escape pod" and walked through the unsecured area to freedom.
 Federal investigators believed that McNair must have received help from other inmates to escape, but McNair has always maintained that he acted alone.

 McNair's pallet was shipped out of the prison around 9:45am, and he was able to exit the pallet around 11:00am.
 McNair was aware that it would not be until 4:00pm that the prison would find him missing.
 McNair's plan was to go to the nearby town of Alexandria, Louisiana, where he would then steal supplies and transportation.

 Hours after his escape from Pollock, McNair was stopped while running away on a railroad track near Ball, Louisiana, by police officer Carl Bordelon.
 This incident was captured on a video camera mounted in Bordelon's patrol car.
 McNair had no identification and proceeded to give Officer Bordelon the alias of Robert Jones.
 When asked again five minutes later, he gave a different alias, Jimmy Jones, though the officer did not notice the different answer.
 McNair laughed and joked with the officer, and even as the officer got a matching description of the inmate, McNair appeared collected and calm.
 He successfully convinced Bordelon that he was jogging and in town to help on a post-Katrina roofing project, allowing him to go back to "jogging" within 10 minutes.